Define features and epics

 Add child items

-With your features defined, you're ready to add child items to them.
+With your features defined, you're able to add child items to them.
 From any backlog, you can add child items.
 You can add features to epics, and backlog items to features.

-For Scrum team projects, your hierarchy is as shown:
+For Scrum projects, your hierarchy is as shown:

 Because teams can also set bugs as tasks, bugs can be added as children of PBIs.

-The work item types you'll see depends on the process you selected to create your team project.
+The work item types you'll see depends on the process you selected to create your project.

 If you want bugs to show up on your backlog and you're not seeing them, enable them for your team.